-In FY 2021/22, the Proposed Budget for Public Access/Environmental Enhancement projects in the San Pedro and Wilmington Waterfront areas is \$64.1 million, or 34.0% of the Proposed CIP Budget.
+In FY 2021/22, the Adopted Budget for Public Access/Environmental Enhancement projects in the San Pedro and Wilmington Waterfront areas is \$64.1 million, or 34.0% of the Adopted CIP Budget.

 Wilmington Waterfront Promenade - A total of \$46.6 million is allocated for the continued development at the Wilmington Waterfront.
-With \$45.2 million budgeted in FY 2021/22, construction at the Wilmington Waterfront Promenade includes a public plaza, parking courts, landscaping, hardscaping, and 1,200 feet of waterfront promenade which will continue through FY 2023.
-The design and bid/award of the pedestrian bridge along Avalon Boulevard is funded for \$0.6 million and is set to be completed by June 2022.
-An amount of \$0.4 million is allocated for the design and construction of the Wilmington Youth Sailing and Aquatic Center which includes site enhancements and the installation of a boat hoist and gangway.
-Other smaller projects on the Wilmington Waterfront, budgeted for \$0.4 million in FY 2021/22, include the planning of 12 acres of visitor serving open space between Harry Bridges Boulevard and the Pacific Harbor Line railroad tracks, site characterization assessments in support of land transaction negotiations, installation of park street vacations, and replacing camera poles throughout the area.
+With \$45.2 million budgeted in FY 2021/22, construction at the Wilmington Waterfront Promenade includes a public parking courts, landscaping. hardscaping, and 1,200 feet of waterfront promenade which will continue through FY 2022/23.
+The design and bid/award of the pedestrian bridge along Avalon Boulevard is funded for \$558,381 and is set to be completed by June 2022.
+The design and construction of the Wilmington Youth Sailing and Aquatic Center, which includes site enhancements and the installation of a boat hoist and gangway is budgeted at \$433,614.
+Other smaller projects on the Wilmington Waterfront, budgeted at \$380,554 in FY 2021/22, include the planning of twelve acres of visitor serving open space between Harry Bridges Boulevard and the Pacific Harbor Line railroad tracks, site characterization assessments in support of land transaction negotiations, installation of park street vacations, and replacing camera poles throughout the area.

-San Pedro Public Market (Market) - To continue projects at the San Pedro Waterfront in FY 2021/22, funding of \$9.2 million has been allocated for improvements in the area.
+San Pedro Waterfront - To continue improvements at the San Pedro Waterfront in FY 2021/22, funding of \$9.2 million has been allocated for various projects throughout the area.
 The Ports O' Call Promenade and Town Square project is budgeted for a total of \$2.9 million.
-This project includes construction of a 30-foot wide public promenade, refurbishment of floating docks, Town improvements to the Square, installation of electrical utility services, hardscaping, and landscaping.
-As part of the agreement with San Pedro Public Markets, LLC, the installation of new utility electric services are set to complete construction in spring 2021 with a budget of \$2.6 million.
+This project includes construction of a 30-foot wide public promenade, refurbishment of floating docks, improvements to the Town Square, installation of electrical utility services, hardscaping, and landscaping.
+The installation of new utility electric services are set to complete construction in spring 2021 with a budget of \$2.6 million.
 To improve public access throughout the waterfront area, \$1.2 million has been allocated for the realignment and expansion of Harbor Boulevard.
-An amount of \$0.6 budgeted million has been for the construction of new floats, gangways, piles, and utilities at Berths 80-83.
-Re-grouting and re-coating the reflection pond and fanfare fountain located at the Waterfront Gateway is funded for \$0.6 million in FY 2021/22.
-Additionally, \$1.3 million has also been allocated for various other projects, including construction of new public restrooms within the Town Square area, an environmental assessment at Berth 57, remediation of the soil at Berth 78, and soil testing and removal in the West Harbor.
+For the construction of new floats, gangways, piles, and utilities at Berths 80-83, \$560,942 has been budgeted.
+Re-grouting and re-coating the reflection pond and fanfare fountain located at the Waterfront Gateway is funded at \$554,742 in FY 2021/22.
+Additionally, \$1.4 million has also been allocated for various other projects, including construction of new public restrooms within the Town Square area, an environmental assessment at Berth remediation of the soil at Berth 78, and soil testing and removal in the West Harbor.

-Miscellaneous Environmental Enhancements & Public Access Projects - Environmental Enhancement projects around the Port are budgeted for a total of \$7.4 million in FY 2021/22.
+Miscellaneous Environmental Enhancements & Public Access Projects -Environmental Enhancement projects around the Port are budgeted for a total of \$7.4 million in FY 2021/22.
 Of the \$7.4 million, \$4.8 million is allocated for an advanced electrical infrastructure demonstration at Berth 100.
-This demonstration will construct a wireless zero emission charging infrastructure and determine the feasibility of wireless charging as a future standard for Port operation.
-Construction will begin in November 2021 to retrofit existing earth switchgears at various berths, allocated for \$1.2 million.
-At the Outer Harbor Cruise Terminal on Berth 46, \$1.2 million has been budgeted for the design and installation of a new 11KV AMP® system.
-Environmental Other miscellaneous Enhancement projects includina the installation of electrical equipment and infrastructure at Pier 400 and pavement improvements at Rear Berth 301 are budgeted at \$0.2 million.
-Additionally, \$0.9 million has been budgeted for the Front Street Beautification project, which includes the design and construction of a 22-foot wide landscaped area with a multi-use path along Front Street adjacent to the China Shipping Terminal.
+The demonstration includes construction of wireless zero emission charging infrastructure and determination of the feasibility of wireless charging as a future standard for Port operation.
+Construction will begin in November 2021 to retrofit existing earth switchgears at various berths, allocated at \$1.2 million.
+At the Outer Harbor Cruise Terminal on Berth 46, \$1.2 million has been budgeted for the design and installation of a new 11KV AMP® Other miscellaneous Environmental Enhancement projects including the installation of electrical equipment and infrastructure at Pier 400 and pavement improvements at Rear Berth 301 are budgeted at \$237,228.
+Additionally, \$914,231 has been budgeted for the Front Street Beautification project, which includes the design and construction of a 22-foot wide landscaped area with a multi-use path along Front Street adjacent to the China Shipping Terminal.